n1o/n1o.github.io/content/posts/nixos-for-hobby-project.md

     allowedTCPPorts = [22 80 443];
   };
 ```

-NixOS is by default Secure thus All the ports that you want to open needs to be explicitly defined.
+NixOS, by default, prioritizes security.
+Consequently, any ports you wish to open must be explicitly defined.

 ## Ngnix

-I use Lets Encrypt certificates (want to have it as cheap as possible).
+I use Let's Encrypt certificates to keep costs as low as possible.

 ```nix
 services.nginx = {